web3senior/DeezStealth/README.md

 - add a toggle button to enable GasPass on /sender
 - add an input field to select total amount of tokens to be sent (divided evenly across all recipient addresses from .csv upload)
 - create the .csv file format template and add validation functions to the file upload component in /sender
 - display the uploaded addresses and associated PubKeys, Stealth Addresses, amounts to send, recipients and GasPass? in a list with text inputs next to them to change the amounts to send
+- Clean up the routes

 # DeezStealth